 This agreement governs design and construction activities in the vicinity of the Murrayfield Stadium.
 The agreement includes the construction of the Murrayfield Tram Stop, Roseburn Street Viaduct, Murrayfield Stadium Retaining Wall, the Wanderers Clubhouse remodelling, access accommodation works and the relocation of the training pitches.
 The agreement also sets out the requirement to develop a local construction plan which the INFRACO contractor will be obliged to comply with.
 This includes arrangements in relation to the temporary occupation of land within the Murrayfield site.
-The draft SRU agreement has been stepped down into Schedule 13 of the INFRACO Contract.
+The draft SRU agreement has been stepped down into Schedule 14 of the INFRACO Contract.

-The last important outstanding matter related to the S75 agreement. which CEC intend will replace the current Section 50 agreement and it is tie's understanding that this matter is now resolved.
-All residual minor matters are in process of being finalised and it is not anticipated that there will be difficulty in concluding the agreement..
+The only important outstanding matter relates to the S75 agreement. which CEC intend will replace the current Section 50 agreement.
+This will be discharged as part of the agreement and all residual minor matters finalised and it is not anticipated that there will be difficulty in concluding the agreement...